 - Use bullet points to quickly summarize product information and benefits.

 - Offer bonuses as a way to increase response and deliver increased value.

 - Give a preview of the product if its a book, course, etc.

 This is an advertisement written by Gary Halbert for an anti-ageing skin cream.

-Gary Halbert positions the product, not as an ordinary skin cream you can get anywhere, but rather a mysterious formula that comes from the roots of a cactus plant discovered by Aztec Indians hundreds of years ago.
+Gary Halbert positions the product not as an ordinary skin cream you can get anywhere but rather as a mysterious formula that comes from the roots of a cactus plant discovered by Aztec Indians hundreds of years ago.

 Until recently, this formula was only available in remote parts of Mexico.